petabyt/liemoth/README.md

 # Building
 Dependencies:
-- Host gcc (gcc, tcc)
+- Host gcc
 - ARM GCC
-- awk, ls, rm, touch, cp, make (typical Linux apps) Head into a directory and type `make help`.
+- awk, ls, rm, touch, cp, make (typical Linux utilities) Head into a directory and type `make help`.
 It should be pretty straightforward.

-This is the compiler used by Ambarella.
+This is the compiler used by Ambarella (I think).
 You should be able to
 use it to compile apps that run on the camera's Linux system.
 [arm-none-linux-gnueabi](https://sourcery.mentor.com/public/gnu_toolchain/arm-none-linux-gnueabi/arm-2011.09-70-arm-none-linux-gnueabi-i686-pc-linux-gnu.tar.bz2)
 It's older (2009), so it will generate assembly around 2x the size of newer GCCs.